 Preseli Mountain and Coast, West Wales

-This is the perfect way to get acquainted with wilder, Welsher parts of north Pembrokeshire.
+The Tour of Pembrokeshire is one of Wales’ best sportives (and if you do the longest route, one of the toughest).
+The county is perfect for cycle tours – you can find a good list on Pembrokeshire County Council's website.
+This route, meanwhile, is the perfect way to get acquainted with wilder parts of north Pembrokeshire.
 The outbound coastal route (hillier than it sounds…) runs through Ceibwr and past St Dogmaels Abbey before heading inland to the highest pass in the Preseli Mountains.
 Drop into the stunning Gwaun Valley before a fearsome climb up the hairpins, which lead back to Newport.

 Gospel and Tumble, Wye Valley, Mid Wales

-Tick off two iconic climbs on one circular ride from the pretty borders town of Hay-on-Wye.
+Here’s another corner of Wales that could be designed especially for cycle holidays.
+Tick off two iconic climbs on one circular ride from the pretty border town of Hay-on-Wye.
 First up is Gospel Pass, the highest tarmac road in Wales, cutting between Hay Bluff and Twmpa.
-The descent past Llanthony Priory is a useful breather before you hit Abergavenny and the slog up the Tumble.
+The descent past Llanthony Priory is a useful breather before you hit Abergavenny.
+If you fancy tacking on a few extra miles, take a gentle (and highly scenic) diversion down Clydach Gorge to Brynmawr and back, courtesy of Sustrans.
+But save some energy for the slog up the Tumble, a formidable climb that’s featured in many cycle races.
 From here it’s largely downhill home, giving you a chance to enjoy Mid Wales scenery at its best.

 Ride the Dragon, Bannau Brycheiniog (Brecon Beacons), Mid Wales

 The Dragon Ride is one of the UK’s toughest sportives.
-Even the ultra-fit will struggle to finish its flagship route, the Devil Dragon (note: shorter and slightly less monstrous routes are also available, mercifully).
-And yet we’ve listed it because it contains several of the best climbs in Britain: Bwlch and Rhigos at the top of Rhondda, moorland treks across the central Brecon Beacons and through the lonely Abergwesyn Pass, fearsome slogs up the Devil’s Elbow AND Devil’s Staircase (both aptly named), the lovely climb up the Black Mountain from Llangadog… they’re all included.
+Even the ultra-fit will struggle to finish its flagship route, the 296km Dragon Devil.
+And yet we’ve listed it because it contains several of the best climbs in Britain: Bwlch and Rhigos at the top of Rhondda, moorland treks across the central Brecon Beacons, the lonely Abergwesyn Pass, fearsome slogs up the Devil’s Elbow and Devil’s Staircase, the lovely climb up the Black Mountain from Llangadog… they’re all included.
 Taken individually, they’re all wonderful.
 Taken back-to-back… well, that’s just a beast.

 Distance: 296km / 184 miles